E-CAM/E-CAM-Library/Classical-MD-Modules/modules/PIcore/readme.rst

 used to compute the free energy associated with changes in the pH, that is the proton transfer from a titratable site to the bulk, for example in water.

-Our approach consists
-of rescaling the effective size of inserted atoms through a parameter  :math:`\lambda` so that all interactions between inserted atoms and interactions between inserted atoms and atoms already present in the system are zero when  :math:`\lambda = 0`,  creating at most an integrable singularity which we can safely handle.
+Our approach consists  of rescaling the effective size of inserted atoms through a parameter  :math:`\lambda` so that all interactions between nserted atoms and  interactions between inserted atoms and atoms already present in the system are zero when  :math:`\lambda = 0`,  creating at most an integrable singularity which we can safely handle.
 In the context of Lennard-Jones type pair potentials,
 our approach at a mathematical level is similar to Simonson, who investigated the mathematical conditions required to `avoid the singularity of insertion <https://doi.org/10.1080/00268979300102371>`_.
 It turns out that a non-linear dependence of the